What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 A content provider can rent out a Short Code from an SMS service provider.

 The SMS received has a sending party contact number.
 No need to buy a database for target customers and get a pool of interested customers for the company.
-A long code is a ten digits number.
+A long code is a ten-digit number.

-Shared long or Short Code for Bulk SMS:
+What is a shared Long or Short Code for Bulk messaging?

 A number can be shared between many content providers.
 Providers can be differentiated based on the KEYWORD.
-This option is cheaper than having a full dedicated short or long code.
+This option is cheaper than having a full dedicated short or long code for a service user.

-MT-SMS Call flow by bulk SMS service user:
+MT-SMS Call flow by a bulk SMS service user:

 Mt SMS call flow, or A2P SMS call flow, is for messages sent by a user or content provider from a software to a mobile device.
 The application submits SMS (text, mobile number, source number) over SMPP or HTTP to the Bulk SMS gateway.

-The Bulk SMS gateway does an HLR lookup over SS7/Sigtran to get the IMSI and MSC numbers of the subscriber.
-An HLR lookup over ss7, SRI-SM GSM MAP level message is sent over ss7 to the HLR of the subscriber.
+The Bulk SMS gateway performs an HLR lookup over SS7/Sigtran to obtain the subscriber’s IMSI and MSC numbers.
+An HLR lookup over SS7, SRI-SM GSM MAP level message is sent over SS7 to the HLR of the subscriber.

-If an error response is present in response to the HLR lookup, an error is sent to the SMS application software from the gateway in the delivery report.
-If the error is for temporary problems (e.g. subscriber not reachable), the application may retry after some time.
+If an error response is present in the delivery report from the HLR lookup, the gateway sends an error to the SMS application software.
+If the error is for temporary problems (e.g., subscriber not reachable), the application may retry after some time.

 If the error is permanent (e.g., unknown subscriber), the application may remove the phone number from the list for a more accurate database.